appgineerin/Docs/content/atvo/appgineering-tv-overlay-for-iracing/docs/remote/data-tunnel.md

 ### Data Source
 On the client PC that runs ATVO, you must tell ATVO to look for the Data Tunnel as the Data Source, instead of an iRacing connection.

+## Trouble shooting
+### Data Tunnel Server does not start
+Please ensure Data Tunnel is running as administrator.

+### Data Tunnel Client does not connect
+Please try the following:
+* Double check that the IP address matches the **local** IP address of the **server** PC.
+* If the Server was stopped and started for some reason, try closing and restarting the Data Tunnel application on the server PC.
+Once the server is stopped, it may refuse future connections.
+* Check your Windows Firewall settings to ensure Data Tunnel is not being blocked.